MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/plots/specific/mdiLevelPlot/README.md

 parent: Plots
 grand_parent: Display Widgets
 has_children: false
-nav_order: 50
+nav_order: 30
 ---

 ## {{page.title}}

-The **mdiLevelPlot** widget creates a level plot in a pre-existing plot frame from an input `data.table` and returns a function to add an appropriate color legend.
+The **mdiLevelPlot** widget creates a level plot in a pre-existing plot frame from an input `data.table` with an appropriate color legend.

 A level plot
 is similar to a heat map in that it displays three-dimenional data as a grid of rectangles, where a rectangle's color denotes its Z-axis value.
-However, unlike heat maps, a level plot itself does not perform any clustering of rows and columns, it plots data on two numeric, not categorical, axes.
+However, unlike heat maps, a level plot itself does not perform any clustering of rows and columns.
+It plots data on two numeric, not categorical, axes.

 The plot and legend